Paper, Scissors, Gravity

 In Regge's version:

-Edge length times deficit angle.
-Summed up.
-That's general relativity.
+Edge length times deficit angle, summed up - that's general relativity.

-The smooth version and the Regge version converge to the same answer as you add more triangles.
-Just like how a tessellated sphere converges to a real sphere as you add more triangles.
+The smooth version and the Regge version converge to the same answer as you add more triangles, just like how a tessellated sphere converges to a real sphere as you add more triangles.
 The tessellation insight was cosmological the whole time.

 What Claude built